basecamp/kamal/README.md

 This will:

 1. Connect to the servers over SSH (using root by default, authenticated by your ssh key)
-2. Install Docker on any server that might be missing it (using apt-get)
+2. Install Docker on any server that might be missing it (using apt-get): root access is needed via ssh for this.
 3. Log into the registry both locally and remotely
 4. Build the image using the standard Dockerfile in the root of the application.
 5. Push the image to the registry.